fermyon/spin-trigger-command/examples/async/README.md

 # Async Sample

-This example illustrates how you can run asyncoperations within your WebAssembly module leveraging the `run` function provided by the `spin-executor` crate.
+This example illustrates how you can run async operations within your WebAssembly module leveraging the `run` function provided by the `spin-executor` crate.

 The sample app wraps async code (an outbound HTTP request) as shown below: